 The different types of temperature sensors vary in their susceptibility to, and the significance of, each of the above; further discussion will be found in the appropriate sections of this chapter.

-Due to its high relevance for temperature measurements, radiation errors are discussed in more detail.
+Due to its high relevance for temperature measurements, radiation errors are discussed in more details.

 Radiation errors are caused by direct heating of a thermometer by electromagnetic radiation which passes freely through the air.
 The heating effects arise from both ‘direct’ irradiation – due to visible light leaking into a thermometer enclosure – and ‘thermal’ irradiation due to differences in temperature between the thermometer and its surroundings.
 The absorption of radiation in these two bands determines the magnitude of the radiative ‘load’ on a sensor.
 The load is determined by the intensity of the irradiation in each band, and the emissivity of the sensor surface – which generally varies with the wavelength of the irradiation.
 However, the heating load is always minimised by having low-emissivity, polished (i.e. shiny) surface.

 The measurement of air temperature with contact sensors is particularly sensitive to radiative loading because of the weak thermal contact between the sensors and the air, especially when the air is slow-moving.
 The heat flow between the thermometer and the air is characterised by a heat transfer coefficient h (Çengal and Ghajar, 2014; Incropera and de Witt, 2011) which depends on the speed of the air flowing past the thermometer and the diameter of the thermometer.
-For a wide range of thermometers with a cylindrical or spherical form, the heat transport improves as the square root of the air speed past the thermometer and inversely as the square root of the diameter of the thermometer (Ney et al, 1960; Erell et al, 2005; Harrison, 2015).
+For a wide range of thermometers with a cylindrical or spherical form, the heat transport improves as the square root of the air speed past the thermometer and inversely as the square root of the diameter of the thermometer (Ney et al., 1960; Erell et al., 2005; Harrison, 2015).
 Thus for any air speed, the error caused by a radiant heat load will be reduced by a factor 2 if the diameter of the sensor is reduced by a factor 4.

 The strength of radiative coupling between a thermometer and its environment is stronger than is often considered.
 For cylindrical sensors with a stainless steel case, a screen which is 3 °C warmer than the air, in a wind speed of 0.1 m s-1 will result in ~0.5 °C error for a 6 mm diameter sensor but only ~ 0.2 °C error for 1 mm diameter sensor.